History of the Romanian language: Slavic adstratum

 The earliest stratum of Slavic loanwords – which is now represented by around 80 terms – was adopted in the Common Slavic period which ended around 850.
 However, the majority of Romanian words of Slavic origin was only adopted after the metathesis of the Common Slavic *tort-formula – which was "a specific type of syllable whereby t stands for any consonant, o for either e or o, and r for both r and l" – had been completed.
 Old Church Slavonic terms also enriched the Romanians' religious vocabulary in this period.
 Proto-Romanian even adopted words of Latin or Greek origin through Slavic mediation in this period.
-The bulk of the Old Church Slavonic loanwords has been preserved by all Eastern Romance languages which implies that their split into separate languages did not start before ca. 900.
+Romanian and Istro-Romanian separated from the southern dialects in the 10th century, but retained a significant number of common Slavic loanwords.
 Each Eastern Romance language and its dialects adopted loanwords from the neighboring Slavic peoples thereafter.
 For instance, Ukrainian and Russian influenced the northern Romanian dialects, while Croatian influenced Istro-Romanian.

 In addition to vocabulary, Slavic languages also had effects on Eastern Romance phonology and morphology, although their extent is debated by specialists.
 The iotation of e in word-initial position in some basic words – that is the appearance of a semi vowel j before e in these terms – is one of the Romanian phonological features with a debated origin.
 Peter R. Petrucci argues that it was the consequence of a language shift from Common Slavic to Eastern Romance, while Grigore Nandriș emphasizes that "Latin e was diphthongised at an early period not only in" Romanian "but also in most Romance languages".
 The formation of numerals between eleven and nineteen clearly follow Slavic pattern – for instance, unsprezece "one-on-ten", doisprezece "two-on-ten", and nouăsprezece "nine-on-ten" – which also indicates that a significant number of originally Slavic-speaking people once adopted Romanian.

 Pre-literary Romanian

+The period between the 10th century, when the northern dialects of Common Romanian separate from the southern ones, up to the early known writings in Romanian in the 16th century, is known as the pre-literary stage of the language.

+Characteristics of this period are the emergence of [ɨ] vowel, dropping of final [u], monophthongisation of ea diphthong from Common Romanian (ex: feată > fată), the influence of Old Church Slavonic, and the entry of Hungarian words in the vocabulary.